Who this practice is for.

 Senior and curious manual practitioners

-You have years of clinical experience — a library of training, a caseload you know well, and cases that no single framework fully accounts for.
+You have years of clinical experience: a library of training, a caseload you know well, and cases that no single framework fully accounts for.
 You have learned when tissue reads differently from the history.
 You have watched presentations improve along one axis while resisting along another.
-You have developed instincts you can act on but sometimes cannot fully articulate.
+You have developed instincts you can act on but sometimes cannot fully articulate, or perceptions that still have no precise words to describe them.

 What I can offer is a peer read.
-Not a second opinion in the medical sense — a structured discussion of the presentation from a different angle: the enactive and biodynamic frame I work from, the observational orientation I bring, and twenty-three years of clinical experience that includes a specific focus on nervous-system complexity.
+Not a second opinion in the medical sense — a structured discussion of the presentation from different angles: the enactive and cranial/biodynamic frame I work from, the observational orientation I bring, and twenty-three years of clinical experience that includes a specific focus on nervous-system reactivity.
 I will tell you what the case suggests from my frame, where my reading agrees with yours and where it doesn't, and what I would investigate or refer — along with why.
+It can happen as a conversation, or hands-on with a patient or yourself directly.
+I believe the osteopathic tradition of "hand on hand" learning is one of its exceptional virtues.

 Relevant services: Professional Consultation · Ongoing Mentoring